MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-pol-standard-audit-file-saf.md

 ### Configure Application-specific parameters for the format of the report

-To correctly report some of the important tags in the report, define the application-specific parameters (for versions of the **VAT Invoices (PL)** format starting from 48.36.58).
+To correctly report some of the important tags in the report, define the application-specific parameters.

 1. Open **Configurations** \> **Application specific parameters**, and then, on the Action Pane, select **Setup**.
-2. Select the version of the format that you're going to use (for example, **48.36.58**), and then set up the values for each lookup in the list on the right.
+2. Select the version of the format that you're going to use, and then set up the values for each lookup in the list on the right.

     | Name            | Short description (English) | Short description (Polish) | Description (English) | Description (Polish) |
     |-----------------|-----------------------|-----------------------|-----------------|-----------------|